-4.9 Preferred Options For Further Investigation
+5.9 Preferred Options For Further Investigation

-The identified Preferred Options for the study area that require further investigation and consideration are:
+The identified potential options for the Staplegrove study area that require further investigation and consideration are:

-1. Smaller scale 'quick win' engineering elements and retro-fitting of SuDS in specific locations (Table 10.2)

-- 2. Property level resistance/resilience measures - 3.
-Non Capital improvements options (see Section 4.6)
+- 1. Smaller scale non modelled elements and retro-fitting of SuDS in specific locations (Section 5.3.1) - 2.
+Property level resistance/resilience measures - 3.
+Non Capital improvements options (see Section 5.6)

 There are a number of economic risks or uncertainties associated with the development of the cost estimates.
-The principal economic risks associated with all the quick win measures discussed in Section 4.5 are:
+The principal economic risks associated with all the quick win measures discussed in Section 5.5 are:

-- The availability of land to form the attenuation storage areas - Cost associated with dealing with utilities which have not been itemised with the cost estimates. - The cost of land negotiations and compensation for disruption - Ecological and other environmental risks and associated costs - Sensitivity of flood damage assessment (e.g. actual property threshold levels and flood levels - see Appendix F)
+- The availability of land to form the attenuation storage areas - Cost associated with dealing with utilities which have not been itemised with the cost estimates. - The cost of land negotiations and compensation for disruption - Ecological and other environmental risks and associated costs - Sensitivity of flood damage assessment (e.g. actual property threshold levels and flood levels - see Appendix G)

-4.10 Key Mitigation Strategies For Minehead
+5.10 Key Mitigation Strategies For Taunton

-Whilst the engineering options proposed at this stage are at a strategic level, the modelling work carried out gives a clear indication to the approaches that could be taken during detailed design of surface water mitigation strategies in Minehead.
+Whilst the engineering options assessed at this stage are at a strategic level, the modelling work carried out gives a clear indication to the approaches that could be taken to develop detailed surface water mitigation strategies and solutions in Taunton.
 These include;

 - 1. Continuing maintenance of the existing surface water sewer system which provides benefits in mitigating flooding at lower return periods. - 2.
 Development of 'quick win' options in further detail which includes the retro-fitting and installation of attenuation features and SuDS, such as swales within the catchment. - 3.
-Policy measures discussed in Section 4.6, including the potential for development of the Strategic Vision for Water Management across Minehead, including the potential to improve current surface water management (deculverting watercourses, providing space for surface water exceedance pathways through good design).
+Policy measures discussed in Section 5.6, including the potential to improve current surface water management across Taunton (deculverting watercourses, providing space for surface water exceedance pathways through good design).